Competition and Coopetition for Two-Sided Platforms

 Date Written: August 28, 2017

 Two-sided platforms have become omnipresent (e.g., ride-sharing and on-demand delivery services).
 In this context, firms compete not only for customers but also for flexible self-scheduling workers who can work for multiple platforms.
-We consider a setting where two-sided platforms simultaneously choose their prices and wages to compete for both sides of the market.
-We assume that customers and workers each follow a Multinomial Logit choice model that accounts for network effects.
+We consider a setting where two-sided platforms simultaneously choose prices and wages to compete for both sides of the market.
+We assume that customers and workers each follow an endogenous Multinomial Logit choice model that accounts for network effects.
 In our model, the behavior of an agent depends not only on the price or wage set by the platform, but also on the strategic interactions among agents on both sides of the market.
-We show that a unique equilibrium exists and can be obtained using a tatonnement scheme.
+We show that a unique equilibrium exists and that it can be computed using a tatonnement scheme.
 The proof technique for the competition between two-sided platforms is not a simple extension of the traditional (one-sided) setting and involves different arguments.
-Armed with this result, we study the impact of coopetition between two-sided platforms, i.e., the business strategy of cooperating with competitors.
+Armed with this result, we study the impact of coopetition between two-sided platforms, that is, the business strategy of cooperating with competitors.
 Motivated by recent practice in the ride-sharing industry, we analyze a setting where two competing platforms engage in a profit sharing contract by introducing a new joint service.
-We show that a well-designed profit sharing contract (e.g., under Nash bargaining) will benefit every single party in the market (both platforms, riders, and drivers), especially when the platforms are facing intensive competition on the demand side.
+We show that a well-designed profit sharing contract (e.g., under Nash bargaining) will benefit every party in the market (both platforms, riders, and drivers), especially when the platforms are facing intensive competition on the demand side.
 However, if the platforms are facing intensive competition on the supply side, the coopetition partnership may hurt the profit of at least one platform.